ministryofjustice/itpolicycontent/content/confluence/enterprise/system-backup-standard.md

 - a retention schedule that describes how long a backup must be kept, to enable system recovery
 - an archive schedule that describes how long a particular backup should be kept after it is no longer required for recovery purposes, but is still retained to comply with the MOJ Data Retention requirements or other legal needs
 - a process for deleting or disposing of a backup if it is no longer required for recovery or retention purposes
+- a process for recovering or restoring some or all data or other backed-up information to a known point-in-time
+- information so that users understand how data can be restored for the system, if required
+- a process for users to request data recovery or restoration, subject to business requirements

 <a id="system-backup-requirements"></a>